serenpa/coast_core/docs/source/modules/analyse_ngrams.rst

 =================
 Introduction
 ------------
-This module will split articles into ngrams
+This module will split articles into ngrams.

 Usage
 -----